BryanL2303/BB-21st-Portal-Demo/README.md

 4. Add route to administrator controller api
 5. Add link to administrator page from navigation menu
 6. Create DatabaseTable to display in AdminPage with functions to CRUD database entries

+4 September 2024
+1. Converted the backend into a demo version
+2. Split this version from the actual website to create a demo copy